delorenzana/forumchat/README.md

 Chat example

 1. This is a modified version of http://socket.io/get-started/chat/.
-2. Modified broadcast to only update a specific chatroom.
+2. Modified broadcast to only update a specific chatroom or private chat.
 3. Embed the following scripts on client:
     <pre>
     General integration: